ASNeG/OpcUaWebServer/docs/source/4_websocket_gateway/attribute_services.rst

 GW_ReadRequest
 ---------------

-To read a value of an OPCUA attribute, you must form a JSON request in the following format:
+To read values of OPCUA attributes, you must form a JSON request in the following format:

 +----------------------------------+------------------------------------------------------------------+
 | Field                            | Description                                                      |